microsoft/generative-ai-for-beginners/20-mistral/README.md

 To show differences in latency between Mistral Small and Large, run the below cells.

 You should see a difference in response times between 3-5 seconds.
-Also not the response lengths and style over the smae prompt.
+Also note the response lengths and style over the same prompt.

 ```python